OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 The EEOC conducts an active technical assistance program to promote voluntary compliance with the ADA.
 This program is designed to help people with disabilities understand their rights and to help employers understand their responsibilities under the law.

-In January 1992, EEOC published a Technical Assistance Manual, providing practical application of legal requirements to specific employment activities, with a directory of resources to aid compliance.
-EEOC publishes other educational materials, provides training on the law for people with disabilities and for employers, and participates in meetings and training programs of other organizations.
-EEOC staff also will respond to individual requests for information and assistance.
-The Commission's technical assistance program is separate and distinct from its enforcement responsibilities.
-Employers who seek information or assistance from the Commission will not be subject to any enforcement action because of such inquiries.
+In January 1992, the EEOC published a Technical Assistance Manual, providing practical application of legal requirements to specific employment activities, with a directory of resources to aid compliance.
+The EEOC publishes other educational materials, provides training on the law for people with disabilities and for employers, and participates in meetings and training programs of other organizations.
+The EEOC staff also will respond to individual requests for information and assistance.
+The EEOC's technical assistance program is separate and distinct from its enforcement responsibilities.
+Employers who seek information or assistance from the EEOC will not be subject to any enforcement action because of such inquiries.

-The Commission also recognizes that differences and disputes about ADA requirements may arise between employers and people with disabilities as a result of misunderstandings.
+The EEOC also recognizes that differences and disputes about ADA requirements may arise between employers and people with disabilities as a result of misunderstandings.
 Such disputes frequently can be resolved more effectively through informal negotiation or mediation procedures, rather than through the formal enforcement process of the ADA.
-Accordingly, EEOC will encourage efforts of employers and individuals with disabilities to settle such differences through alternative methods of dispute resolution, providing that such efforts do not deprive any individual of legal rights provided by the statute.
+Accordingly, the EEOC will encourage efforts of employers and individuals with disabilities to settle such differences through alternative methods of dispute resolution, providing that such efforts do not deprive any individual of legal rights provided by the statute.

 ## More Questions and Answers About the ADA

 **_Q.
 Is an employer required to provide reasonable accommodation when I apply for a job?_**

 A. Yes.
 Applicants, as well as employees, are entitled to reasonable accommodation.
-For example, an employer may be required to provide a sign language interpreter during a job interview for an applicant who is deaf or hearing impaired, unless to do so would impose an undue hardship.
+For example, an employer may be required to provide a sign language interpreter during a job interview for an applicant who is deaf or hearing impaired, unless doing so would impose an undue hardship.

 **_Q.
 Should I tell my employer that I have a disability?_**